 Anyone may file a third-party observation at any time after the filing of a patent application or an application for utility model registration, even after a patent or a utility model right has been granted.
-Third-party observations may include not only prior art information or a submitter’s comments regarding the novelty or inventive step of the claimed inventions but also other information or comments regarding other requirements, such as the addition of new matter, the support requirement, the enablement requirement, etc. Third-party observations may be filed on an anonymous basis.
+Third-party observations may include, not only prior art information or a submitter’s comments regarding the novelty or inventive step of the claimed inventions, but also other information or comments regarding other requirements, such as the addition of new matter, the support requirement, or the enablement requirement.
+Third-party observations may be filed on an anonymous basis.

 If the initial examiner finds that the amended application has been improved to the extent that it may be approved, a decision to grant will be issued without the application being transferred to a board of appeal examiners.
 However, if the initial examiner still believes that the application should be rejected, the application will be transferred to the appeal stage and examined by a board of appeal examiners.